walterhiggins/WMPJS/book-outline.md

 If the player *is* in one of the waiting areas we keep a reference to the waiting area's *arena*.
 We then loop over *all* of the players on the server and if any player is in one of the *arenas* color zones we add them to the appropriate team:

     for (i = 0;i < allPlayers.length; i++) {

-      participant = allPlayers[i];
+      player = allPlayers[i];
-      var loc = participant.location;
-      isParticipant = false;
+      inZone = false;

-      if (region.contains( arena.redZone, loc) ){
+      if (region.contains( arena.redZone, player.location) ){
-        teams.red.push(''+participant.name);
+        teams.red.push( player.name );
-        spawn = arena.redSpawn;
+        inZone = arena.redSpawn;
+      } else if (region.contains( arena.blueZone, player.location) ) {
+        teams.blue.push( player.name );
+        inZone = arena.blueSpawn;
+      } else if (region.contains( arena.yellowZone, player.location) ){
+        teams.yellow.push( player.name );
-        isParticipant = true;
+        inZone = arena.yellowSpawn;
       }
-      ...
-      if (isParticipant){
-        pregameLocs.push({
-	  player: participant,
-	  location: loc
-        });
-        gameLocs.push({
-	  player: participant,
-	  location: new bkLocation( loc.world, spawn.x, spawn.y, spawn.z)
-        });
+      if ( inZone ) {
+        spawns.push( {
+          participant: player,
+          oldLocation: player.location,
+          newLocation: new bkLocation( player.location.world, inZone.x, inZone.y, inZone.z)
+        } );
       }
     }

-The *pregameLocs* array is a list of players and their locations just before the game begins.
+The *spawns* array is a list of players and their locations just before the game begins.
 We need to keep a list of such locations because we'll teleport the players inside the arena when the game begins and would like to return each player to their original location when the game ends.
 Each arena also has 3 spawn points where players will be teleported when the game begins.

 ![Snowball Fight Waiting Area](images/chapter-19/waiting-area.png)